MicrosoftDocs/learn/learn-pr/azure/control-network-traffic-flow-with-routes/includes/5-exercise-create-nva-and-vm.md

 ## Enable IP forwarding in the appliance

-1. Run the following command to save the public IP address of the NVA VM to the variable, *NVAIP*.
+1. Run the following command to save the public IP address of the NVA virtual machine to the variable, `NVAIP`.

     ```azurecli
     NVAIP="$(az vm list-ip-addresses \